Moe Letter Blues: Critical response

+Awards and nominations

-Hank Azaria was nominated for Primetime Emmy Award for Outstanding Voice-Over Performance for voicing Apu Nahasapeemapetilon and Moe Szyslak in the episode.
+Hank Azaria was nominated for Primetime Emmy Award for Outstanding Voice-Over Performance at the 62nd Primetime Creative Arts Emmy Awards for voicing Apu Nahasapeemapetilon and Moe Szyslak in the episode.

 Additionally, Stephanie Gillis was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 63rd Writers Guild of America Awards for her script to this episode.